 Bottega Veneta is a subsidiary of the Paris-based luxury giant Kering, that owns Gucci, Saint Laurent, Alexander McQueen, and Balenciaga.
 The fashion luxury leader suffered revenue losses in the second quarter.
 There was a positive aspect too.

 Online sales for Bottega Veneta doubled during that time.
-Luxury brands such as David Zwirner and Bottega Veneta are proof of the success of luxury for ecommerce.
+Luxury brands such as Bottega Veneta is proof of the success of luxury for ecommerce.
 With technological advancements, brands can strike conversations and deliver seamless experiences to customers across the globe.

 Robust technology is accelerating the digital transformation of luxury retail.
 Artificial intelligence (AI), augmented reality (AR) and voice-controlled commerce have helped brands optimize new opportunities.
 There has been a stark shift in consumer profiles as well.
 Luxury brands were driven by an older demographic earlier.
 Online transformation has helped brands engage even the millennials and Gen Z to their brand more.